umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 The Data Type editor allows you to configure the following properties:

 - **Blocks** - Defines the Block Types available for use in the property.
 For more information, see [Setup Block Types](#setup-block-types).
-- **Amount** - Sets the minimum and/or the maximum number of blocks that should be allowed at the root of the layout.
+- **Amount** - Sets the minimum and/or the maximum number of Blocks that should be allowed at the root of the layout.
-- **Live editing mode** - Enabling this will allow you to see the changes as you are editing them.
+- **Live editing mode** - Enabling this option will allow you to see the changes as you are editing them.
-- **Editor width** - Overwrite the width of the property editor.
+- **Editor width** - Overwrites the width of the property editor.
 This field takes any valid CSS value for "max-width".
 For example: 100% or 800px.
 - **Grid Columns** - Define the number of columns in your grid layout.
 The default is 12 columns.
 - **Layout Stylesheet** - Replaces the built-in Layout Stylesheet.
-Additionally, you can retrieve the default layout stylesheet to use as a base for your own or inspiration for writing your own.
+Additionally, you can retrieve the default layout stylesheet to use as a base for your own inspiration or for writing your own stylesheet.
-- **Create Button Label** - Overwrite the label of the Create button.
+- **Create Button Label** - Overwrites the label on the Create button.

 ## Setup Block Types